fanxiaohong/DGDN/README.md

 This repository contains the CS-MRI reconstruction pytorch codes for the following paper：
 Xiaohong Fan, Yin Yang, Jianping Zhang*, "Deep Geometric Distillation Network for Compressive Sensing MRI", 2021, [[pdf]]()

-These codes are adapted from ISTA-Net+ and FISTA-Net.
 These codes are built on PyTorch and tested on Ubuntu 18.04/20.04 (Python3.x, PyTorch>=0.4) with Intel Xeon CPU E5-2630 and Nvidia Tesla V100 GPU.

 ### 1.Test CS-MRI
 1.1、Pre-trained models: